yvelikova/axway-open-docs/content/en/docs/apiportal_admin/sso/sso_config.md

 To specify the IdP by file in `service-provider-apiportal.xml`, follow these steps:

 1. In the `SamlIdentityProvider` section, set the `metadataUrl` field of to the value `./idp.xml`.
 2. The following example shows a sample extract from the `service-provider-apiportal.xml` file for Keycloak.
 The `metadataUrl` refers to the file `idp.xml`:
-3.  ``` {space="preserve"}

        <SamlIdentityProvider
           entityId="https://keycloak.int.acme.com:8443/auth/realms/Axway"
           metadataUrl="./idp.xml"
           ...
        </SamlIdentityProvider>
-    ```

-4. Create an `idp.xml` file to your API Gateway instance folder using the following templates:
+3. Create an `idp.xml` file to your API Gateway instance folder using the following templates:

-5.  -   For Shibbloteh, use the template provided in `INSTALL_DIR/apigateway/samples/sso/ShibbolethIDP/idp.xml`.
+- For Shibbloteh, use the template provided in `INSTALL_DIR/apigateway/samples/sso/ShibbolethIDP/idp.xml`.
-    -   For Keycloak, enter the URL of the Keycloak realm you are configuring (for example,` https://<Keycloak FQDN>:<port>/auth/realms/<realm>`) to your browser, and use the shown content as the template for the `idp.xml`.
+- For Keycloak, enter the URL of the Keycloak realm you are configuring (for example,`https://<Keycloak FQDN>:<port>/auth/realms/<realm>`) to your browser, and use the shown content as the template for the `idp.xml`.
 You can also use an utility such as Wget to save the content as a file.

 Replace the placeholders in the file with the details of your IdP.

 For more details, see [Set up a keystore](/csh?context=1005&product=prod-api-manager-77) in the [API Manager User Guide](/bundle/APIManager_77_APIMgmtGuide_allOS_en_HTML5/) .